 Caring For Your Dog After Tooth Extraction

-When performed by a well-trained, board-certified veterinary dentist, the tooth extraction process is relatively routine.
-There is a chance for difficulty, as each dog is different, and every dog’s mouth is different.
-However, the prognosis for most dogs undergoing a tooth extraction procedure is very good.
-Your dog will most likely be able to go home on the same day as the procedure.
 Prior to having oral surgery done on your pet, you should ask who is going to do the surgery.
-Believe it or not, some veterinary hospitals allow their nursing staff to do oral surgery.
-Owners are unknowingly charged doctor surgery fees, but lay staff with no formal training is doing the surgery.
-In quality facilities, doctors perform all the oral surgery.
+Believe it or not, some veterinary hospitals allow their nursing staff to perform oral surgery.
+While owners are unknowingly charged doctor surgery fees, lay staff with no formal training is doing the surgery.
+But in quality facilities, doctors perform all the oral surgery.

-Monitor Your Dog’s Behavior
+Monitoring Your Dog’s Behavior

 Always Follow Your Vet’s Instructions